bigvzhang/virya/README.md

 Virya is another implement of STL.
-But it reuse codes from STL because the project is only to study C++.
+It reuses codes from STL because the project is only for studying purpose.

+Directories:
+	virya: main code
+	test:  test code